DATA-BACKED GUIDE · UPDATED JULY 2026

 How much is an emergency dentist on the NHS?

-Urgent NHS dental treatment is charged at a flat £27.90, the same as a Band 1 course.
-This covers the emergency appointment to relieve the immediate problem, though any further planned treatment afterwards is charged separately.
+Urgent NHS dental treatment is charged at a flat £27.90, the same as a Band 1 course of treatment.
+This covers the emergency appointment needed to relieve the immediate problem, though any further planned treatment afterwards, such as a filling or extraction that cannot be done there and then, is charged separately at its own band.

 What counts as a dental emergency?

 Severe or uncontrolled pain, facial swelling, bleeding that will not stop, or a knocked-out or badly broken tooth are all emergencies.
-If you are unsure, NHS 111 can assess your symptoms and point you to the right urgent care.
+If you are unsure whether your symptoms count, NHS 111 can assess them over the phone and point you to the right urgent care rather than you guessing and either overpaying or waiting too long.

 Why is out-of-hours emergency dentistry more expensive?

-Staffing a clinic in the evening, at weekends or on bank holidays costs more, and private emergency services often add an assessment or call-out fee.
-Where possible, an NHS urgent appointment or your own practice's emergency slot will be cheaper.
+Staffing a clinic in the evening, at weekends or on bank holidays costs more than a normal working day, and private emergency services often add an assessment or call-out fee before any treatment begins.
+Where possible, an NHS urgent appointment or your own practice's daytime emergency slot will be cheaper than a walk-in private clinic.